klclaudio/brams/doc/BRAMS_6.0_-_INSTALL_MODEL.md

    unzip master.zip
    ```

    Now You must configure the model passing all libraries You will be use.
 The **{YOUR_DIR}/bin** is the folder you want to put the binary and namelists of model.
 The folder **{YOUR_DIR}** used to put the libraries, includes and executables it contains the repositories: bin/, lib/, include/ and share they are filled by make install command,  see item 3 below.
-The **{INSTALL_DIR}** is the directory with sources for BRAMS and Prerequisites.
+The **{INSTALL_DIR}** is  BRAMS and Prerequisites source directory.

    ```bash
    cd {INSTALL_DIR}/brams-master/build